DanielOgorchock/joycond/README.md

-joycond is a linux daemon which uses the evdev devices provided by hid-joycon to implement joycon pairing.
+joycond is a linux daemon which uses the evdev devices provided by hid-nintendo (formerly known as hid-joycon) to implement joycon pairing.

+hid-nintendo is currently in review on the linux-input mailing list.
+The most recent patches are currently found at https://github.com/DanielOgorchock/linux

 # Installation
 1. clone the repo